 This vehicle is equipped with TPMS.
 It monitors tire pressure of all tires except the spare.
 When the low tire pressure warning light is lit, and the "Tire Pressure Low - Add Air" warning appears in the vehicle information display, one or more of your tires is significantly under-inflated.
 If equipped, the system also displays pressure of all tires (except the spare tire) on the display screen by sending a signal from a sensor that is installed in each wheel.
 If the vehicle is being driven with low tire pressure, the TPMS will activate and warn you of it by the low tire pressure warning light.
 This system will activate only when the vehicle is driven at speeds above 16 mph (25 km/h).
-For additional information, refer to "Warning lights, indicator lights and audible reminders" in the "Instruments and controls" section and "Tire Pressure Monitoring System (TPMS)" in the "Starting and driving" section of this manual.
+For additional information, refer to "Warning lights, indicator lights and audible reminders" in the "Instruments and controls" section and "Tire Pressure Monitoring System (TPMS)" in the "Starting and driving" section of this manual

 - Radio waves could adversely affect electric medical equipment.
 Those who use a pacemaker should contact the electric medical equipment manufacturer for the possible influences before use. - If the low tire pressure warning light illuminates while driving, avoid sudden steering maneuvers or abrupt braking, reduce vehicle speed, pull off the road to a safe location and stop the vehicle as soon as possible.
-Driving with underinflated tires may permanently damage the tires and increase the likelihood of tire failure.
+Driving with under-inflated tires may permanently damage the tires and increase the likelihood of tire failure.
 Serious vehicle damage could occur and may lead to an accident and could result in serious personal iniury.
 Check the tire pressure for all four tires.
 Adjust the tire pressure to the recommended COLD tire pressure shown on the Tire and Loading Information label to turn the low tire pressure warning light OFF.
 If you have a flat tire, replace it with a spare tire as soon as possible.

-- Since the spare tire is not equipped with the TPMS, when a spare tire is mounted or a wheel is replaced, tire pressure will not be indicated, the TPMS will not function and the low tire pressure warning light will flash for approximately one minute.
+- When replacing a wheel without the TPMS such as the spare tire, TPMS will not function and the low tire pressure warning light will flash for approximately one minute.
 Have your tires replaced and/or TPMS system reset as soon as possible.
 It is recommended that you visit a NISSAN dealer for these services. - Replacing tires with those not originally specified by NISSAN could affect the proper operation of the TPMS. - Do not inject any tire liquid or aerosol tire sealant into the tires, as this may cause a malfunction of the tire pressure sensors.